bombchus/z64-music-wiki/docs/vanilla-reference/seqplayer/seq-channel.md

 ## 0xE0: Set Volume Scale (Expression)
 placeholder

+equal to midi cc11 channel expression.

 ## 0xDF: Set Volume
 placeholder

+sets the total volume for the channel.

 ## 0xDE: Set Freqscale
 placeholder

 ## 0xDD: Set Pan
 placeholder

+amount of panning to be used in the channel.
+0x00 is full left, 0x40 is center, 0x7F is full right.

 ## 0xDC: Set Pan Mix
 Sets the proportion of panning that comes from the channel for key-based instruments.